bbc/kandl-style-guide/README.md

 and the different lines with properties and values.
 The code in the example below comprises one rule set:

-    /* the rule set starts with the line below */ .example {
+    .example {
         font-family: Arial, sans-serif;
         color: #555;
         font-size: 14px;
     }
-    /* ends with the closing curly brace above */

 ### Selector

 A selector is the part of the CSS line that selects what element to target with the property/value pair.
 In the example below “.foo” is the selector:

-    /* the selector is everything on the first line */ /* excluding the opening curly brace */
     .foo {
         width: 200px;
     }